-This management discussion and analysis of financial position and results of operations ("MD&A") is prepared as of April 14, 2023 and complements the audited consolidated financial statements of SRG Mining Inc. (the "Company" or "SRG"), which include: SRG Guinee SARL ("SRG Guinee"), SRG Graphite International Inc. ("SRG Intl"), SRG Liberia Inc. ("SRG Liberia") and SRG Lithium ("SRG Lithium"), its wholly owned subsidiaries, for the year ended on December 31, 2022.
-The audited consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This management discussion and analysis of financial position and results of operations ("MD&A") is prepared as of May 24, 2023 and complements the unaudited condensed consolidated interim financial statements of SRG Mining Inc. (the "Company" or "SRG"), which include: SRG Guinee SARL ("SRG Guinee"), SRG Graphite International Inc. ("SRG Intl"), SRG Liberia Inc. ("SRG Liberia") and SRG Lithium ("SRG Lithium"), its wholly owned subsidiaries, for the period ended on March 31, 2023.
+The unaudited condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 Except as otherwise disclosed, all dollar figures included therein and in the following MD&A are quoted in Canadian dollars.
 The Company has prepared this MD&A following the requirements of National Instrument 51-102, Continuous Disclosure Obligations.